meanmachin3/chirp-simulator/readme.md

 A user needs to be a registered member in order to start tweeting.
 Whenever a tweet is made by an actor, it is sent to TwitterEngine.
 TwitterEngine forwards that tweet to the followers of the tweeted person.
 Every actor is made to simulate like a real person.
 At any given point in time, each actor can tweet, retweet, subscribe, or search for a tweet with hashtags or mentions.

-The Boss actor is responsible for setting users at random, offline, or online.
+The Boss actor is responsible for setting users at random, offline, or online (Simulates connection and disconnection of user).
 Whenever the user goes offline, all the tweets/retweets it receives are saved temporarily in offline meets and whenever it is online all the messages are delivered to the user.
 An Offline user cannot search or perform a subscription to another subscriber.
 ## Zipf

 We have performed user distribution based zipf law.
 Below is a graph of each user with the user count.
 User 0 has 25 (50/2) subscribers.
 User 1 has 17 (50/3) subscribers and so on